-Several months back, as I began to write this post (yes it took that long to finish #mylife), I was sitting on a drenched table, next to a swimming pool, at the hotel from were we were eagerly waiting for our new home to be finished, listening to my five year-old asking me to count how many seconds she could stay underwater.
+Several months back, as I began to write this post (yes it took that long to finish #mylife), I was sitting on a drenched table, next to a swimming pool, at the hotel from where we were eagerly waiting for our new home to be finished, listening to my five year-old asking me to count how many seconds she could stay underwater.
 I had no one but myself to blame of course.
 I was the one who thought that taking her to the pool would give me at least a good thirty minutes to focus on my writing.
 When, oh when, I thought, would I be able to finish my novel?
 I still ask myself this question at least five times a day.

 During the past several months my family has experienced some pretty life-altering changes (and Covid isn’t even in that list).
 All good, but life-altering nonetheless.
 Unfortunately, it has also turned my meticulously organized White-Rabbit-schedule into a Mad Hatter tea party from hell.